 Deleveraging (System-Wide Risk Control)

-• Trigger: Utilization of the lending pool exceeds a critical limit (e.g., 95%) and lenders may not be able to withdraw.
+• Trigger: Utilisation of the lending pool exceeds a critical limit (e.g., 95%) and lenders may not be able to withdraw.

 • Action: A portion of all borrower positions are liquidated proportionally, e.g., user 1 has 200borrowed,user2200 borrowed, user 2 50 → both repay 10% of their debt.